How to Start a Pest Control Business

 Now that you’re a certified applicator with a business name, here’s how to make your pest control startup legal and operational:

-- Register the business: Register your pest control business at your local registry or with an online registration tool like Ownr.
+- Register the business: Register your pest control business at your local registry.
 If you’re in the U.S., you’ll pay a registration fee, trademark your name, and register your domain.
 (Here’s how to register your name in Canada, the UK, or Australia.)
 Registration can take six weeks or more, so start early.

 - Choose a business structure: U.S. businesses can register as a sole proprietor, partnership, or limited liability company (LLC).
 An LLC is a popular option because it reduces your liability if you’re ever sued.